 From TV superstars to culinary icons, celebrity chefs are finding themselves in sea-sailing kitchens with a number of new and exciting cruise partnerships that are making waves.
 Fine dining, BBQ and cooking classes taught by the best, these dining experiences are not to be missed.

 Flavor Town is hitting the seas with the announcement of Guy Fieri’s recent partnership with Carnival Cruise Line.
 Travelers can sample Fieri’s meaty creations such as the chuck burger, a saucy classic topped with spicy onion rings, extra melty cheese and brown sugar BBQ sauce.
-Cruisers can expect to find Guy’s Burger Joint aboard most Carnival ships and Guy’s Pig & Anchor Bar-B-Que Smokehouse on the Carnival Dream, Horizon, Breeze, Magic and Vista.
+Cruisers can expect to find Guy’s Burger Joint aboard most Carnival ships and Guy’s Pig & Anchor Bar-B-Que Smokehouse on the Carnival Dream, Horizon, Breeze, Magic, Sunrise, Panorama, and Vista.

 Jamie Oliver, aka TV’s Naked Chef, has paired with Royal Caribbean International bringing cruisers a taste of his famous take on Italian cuisine at Jamie’s Italian.
 The restaurant specializes in rustic family-style dishes such as pastas and risottos, lamb lollipops and the signature Porchetta.
 Although prices may vary by ship, lunch averages out to about $20 and dinner is around $30.